 - A manic episode after a previous schizophrenia diagnosis.

-- Children and adolescents who do not have a previous history of mental health conditions.
+- Children and adolescents with no prior history of mental health conditions.

-Note: Some individuals who are diagnosed with bipolar disorder not elsewhere classified may later be diagnosed with a more definitive type of bipolar disorder if symptoms change or persist.
+Note: Some individuals diagnosed with bipolar disorder not elsewhere classified may later be diagnosed with a more definitive type of bipolar disorder if symptoms change or persist.

 Treatment Options For Bipolar Disorder

 There are multiple treatment options for people who are diagnosed with any of the bipolar disorder types outlined above.
 These options include:

 Psychotherapy, Support Groups, And Psychoeducation